 “I should start being more strict concerning our bedtime rituals.”

-My perfectly harmless blissfully happy moment ruined by thoughts fueled by the hypothetical thoughts and opinions of others.
+My perfectly harmless, blissful, happy moment was ruined by the hypothetical thoughts and opinions of others.
 The need to live up to some flawless picture of the “Perfect Mother” hung like a shadow over my ability to live in that beautiful moment.

 Instead of soaking up every second of that irreplaceable time with my daughter, I was judging myself.
 Instead of trying to remember this fleeting period of her life where she still wants to be this close to me, I was beating myself up and getting lost in my thoughts.
 For no reason!

 It really affected me.
 It got me thinking about why I felt that way and I decided to write this post.

 Being a parent is hard.
 Really hard.
 Like one of the hardest things, you will ever do in your life.
 And I say that now having been a mother for only a year!
 (I am sure that as time goes on those thoughts will truly be solidified, especially in the teenage years.)
 Not only do you need to make sure your child is healthy, fed, bathed, etc, but you are also constantly worried that something you do or don’t do is going to damage them in some way.